 Historically, there was no other way.
 Some level of performance is always table stakes—and each data pipeline element has a unique workload profile.
 For a single platform to deliver on multi-dimensional performance requires a diverse set of applications—and that didn’t exist even three years ago.

+That’s why application vendors pointed you toward bespoke DAS environments, for example.
+Today, we see a move toward disaggregation of compute and storage.
 That’s exactly what FlashBlade is built to handle: small files, large files, high throughput, and low latency while achieving petabyte scale in a single namespace.
 Pure is solving for the modern data experience that you’re experiencing.
 At the end of the day, it’s all about creating a valuable experience for your teams and your organization.

 FlashBlade and Vertica Deliver